-Parent Participation
+Parent/Guardian Participation

-Fessenden Children's Center are encouraged to volunteer in the Center in a variety of ways; chaperone field trips, share special talents (e.g. cooking, art, music, or storytime), organize special events.
+Fessenden Children's Center parents/guardians are encouraged to volunteer in the Center in a variety of ways; chaperone field trips, and/or share special talents (e.g. cooking, art, music, or storytime).

-Parent Conferences/Meetings
+Parent/Guardian Conferences/Meetings

-Parent conferences/meetings are offered in conjunction with their child receiving an updated progress report, or upon parent request.
-Fessenden Children's Center encourages parents to make use of these opportunities to discuss their child with the classroom teachers.
+parents/guardian conferences/meetings are offered in conjunction with their child receiving an updated progress report, or upon parents/guardian request.
+Fessenden Children's Center encourages parents/guardians to make use of these opportunities to discuss their child with the classroom teachers.